backend-development/backend-development-textbook/source/rails_security.md

 > Restrictions on what authenticated users are allowed to do are often not properly enforced.
 Attackers can exploit these flaws to access unauthorized functionality and/or data, such as access other users' accounts, view sensitive files, modify other users' data, change access rights, etc. [OWASP Wiki](https://www.owasp.org/index.php/Top_10-2017_A5-Broken_Access_Control)

-As a programmer you need to

-* remove unused routes
-* check user roles and permissions in every route/controller/server component before data access
-* use UUIDs instead of integers in URLs to avoid enumeration attacks
-* set CORS to restrict access to your API
+Use all lines of defence on the server to restrict access:

 ### remove unused routes

 [rails_best_practices: Restrict auto-generated routes](https://rails-bestpractices.com/posts/2011/08/19/restrict-auto-generated-routes/)

-### check user roles and permissions in every controller
+### check user roles and premissions in every controller

 The simplest way is to use `current_user` to control access to models.
 Instead of simply loading data: